by Jerry Stern

 - Flight Simulation: A pilot asked for an X-Plane machine (www.x-plane.com).
 The important considerations in a computer for simulation flights is the video frame rate, because the software needs to be able to show maps, terrain details, and weather simulations in real time at a fast playback rate.

 - Business Applications: Yes, these are mostly databases, but they’re usually more complex than that.
 Every business has the program they can’t function without, and it’s usually industry-specific, only compatible with specific software, database engines, and operating systems.
 There will be a list of requirements, from the publisher, and they’re usually a little out-of-date with a lot of techno-jargon.

 - Security camera Network Video Recorder: While there are pre-built digital video recorders based on Linux that can operate multiple security cameras, these don’t have the options and ease of use of a Windows-based video system.
-The Linux boxes do a great job with old-fashioned analog TV cameras.
-With digital network cameras, we can setup monitoring, motion detection, and remote viewing (including mobile access with smart phones and tablets), all done through a network-attached storage box, through Synology.
+It’s important to keep video cameras off your main network, so a NVR computer will usually have dual network connections, one to watch cameras, and one to connect to your network for viewing.